 If you want to be true to the original language, you might get some awkward and stilted or unintelligible English sentences.
 For example, here would be the literal translation of Philippians 2:12, “So as, beloved of me, as always you obeyed, not as in the presence of me only but now by more rather in the absence of me, with fear and trembling the of yourselves salvation work out.”

 How would you like to read a whole Bible that way?
 There are some drawbacks to using strictly literal translations.
-The first drawback is that literal translations can be misinterpreted by the reader.
+According to some of the most famous Translation Services Singapore, the first drawback is that literal translations can be misinterpreted by the reader.
 For example, when Jesus was talking to his Apostles during the establishment of the Lord’s Supper, the King James Version has Jesus saying, “Drink ye all of it.”
 While it is generally understood that this means Jesus intended for all of them to participate, some say people are in error if they leave any trace of juice in the bottom of a communion cup, or that we are all commanded to drink from only one cup.

 Another drawback is that sometimes there are ancient words that have no equivalent word in English.
 But there are some advantages of literal interpretations.
 For one, you do catch some of the puns and word plays that you would find in the original language.